 In January 1, 2009, the Foundation created a 401(k) plan, covering all employees the provinces in the PRC. who meet certain eligibility requirements.
-Under the 401(k) plan, employees may elect to contribute a certain percent of their eligible compensation to the In July 2015, the Foundation entered into the "OneSky Ye-County Project" 401(k) plan, subject to IRS limitations.
-The Foundation may make matching agreement with the Civil Affairs Bureau of Ye County and the Henan Social contributions during the year equal to a discretionary percentage, as determined Welfare Association in order to fund the Village Program at the Ye-County by the Foundation, of the participant's salary reductions.
-Employer contributions (of the Henan Province).
-Under this agreement, the Foundation works with vest at the rate of 20% per year with full vesting after 6 years of service with the the Chinese partners to establish Family-Skills Program and Early Childhood Foundation.
-Total contributions made to the retirement plans by the Foundation Development Centers designed to mitigate the damage to children under 6 vears old, who are left without nurturing, responsive care during their most for the years ended December 31, 2018 and 2017 were \$64,222 and \$64,979, respectively. critical early years.
+Under the 401(k) plan, employees may elect to contribute a certain percent of their eligible compensation to the 401(k) plan, subject to IRS limitations.
+The Foundation may make matching contributions during the year equal to a discretionary percentage, as determined by the Foundation, of the participant's salary reductions.
+Employer contributions vest at the rate of 20% per year with full vesting after 6 years of service with the Foundation.
+Total contributions made to the retirement plans by the Foundation for the years ended December 31, 2018 and 2017 were \$64,222 and \$64,979, respectively.